jorgenbjerkesjo/Omnia-Foundation-Docs/sharepoint-provisioning/provisioning-pipeline.rst

 The **content** parameter of the methods contains the full file content in a string format.
 This allows you to do string operations like **Contains** and **Replace**.
 Omnia also provides a number of extensions to the String object in C#, like **InsertBefore** and **InsertAfter**.

-The **tenantResource** parameter contains informmation about the resource that is currently being processed.
-You can do comparisons with this parameter to make sure your modifications only affects a specific Omnia resource:
+The **tenantResource** parameter contains information about the resource that is currently being processed.
+You can do comparisons with properties in this object to make sure your modifications only affects a specific Omnia resource:

 .. code-block:: c#